Fabric Commands

 SET Command

-The Fabric SET command displays the values Fabric session's settings such as project name, sync mode, scope, and displays the session variables values.
-Note that the settings with default value are not displayed.
-They become part of SET command's output only after being set to another value.
+The Fabric SET command displays the values of Fabric session's settings (such as project name, sync mode, scope) as well as the session variable values.
+Note that settings with default values are not displayed; they appear in the SET command's output only after being modified to non-default values.

 Fabric Setting — Session Level

-The Fabric SET command enables updating Fabric settings on a session level.
+The Fabric SET command enables updating Fabric settings at session level.

 • Set global variables.